 - 2.2.2.1.
 That Natural Areas shall be protected and their ecological functions preserved through maintenance, restoration or, where possible, improvement through additional linkages or corridors between features to facilitate the connectivity of the overall network. - 2.2.2.2.
-To maintain a significant and productive Countryside within the municipal boundary of the City of Vaughan, and to recognize the important role of the Countryside lands for agricultural uses, food production, rural residential uses, and lands in the Countryside play in providing open space connections between Natural Areas. - 2.2.2.3.
+To maintain a significant and productive Countryside within the municipal boundary of the City of Vaughan, and to recognize the important role agricultural lands in the Countryside play in providing open space connections between Natural Areas. - 2.2.2.3.
 To facilitate public access to major natural features in consultation with the Toronto and Region Conservation Authority where appropriate, and where such access will not significantly damage natural features or their functions. - 2.2.2.4.
 That public ownership of major open spaces and natural features within Natural Areas is preferred, and Council will endeavour to acquire appropriate lands to contribute to the system and/or establish partnerships for the acquisition and stewardship of such lands.
 The sale or disposal of publicly-owned lands within Natural Areas and Countryside is discouraged. - 2.2.2.5.
-To recognize the historic significance of the rural hamlets and to maintain their historic character.
-Specifically, the hamlets of Purpleville and Teston have been recognized on Schedule 1 and Schedule 13.
-Any future development in these areas will be limited in scale and conform to the policies of the Provincial Greenbelt Plan and York Region Official Plan with regard to Hamlets. - 2.2.2.6.
+To recognize the historic significance of the rural hamlets and to maintain their historic character. - 2.2.2.6.
 To promote the development of scenic countryside routes along public streets outside of the urban area, where appropriate.